MehdiShahbazi/Logistic-Regression-TensorFlow-OvR/README.md

 ## One-vs-Rest (OvR) Approach
-OvR is a heuristic method for using binary classification algorithms for multi-class classification.
+<be> OvR is a heuristic method for using binary classification algorithms for multi-class classification.
 This involves splitting the multi-class dataset into multiple binary classification problems.
 A binary classifier is then trained on each binary classification problem and predictions are made using the model that is the most confident.
-For Iris dataset we would have:
+For Iris dataset we would have: </br>

-Binary Classification 1: Setosa vs [Versicolor, Virginica] Binary Classification 2: Versicolor vs [Setosa, Virginica] Binary Classification 3: Virginica vs [Setosa, Versicolor]
+<be> Binary Classification 1: Setosa vs [Versicolor, Virginica] </br>
+<be> Binary Classification 2: Versicolor vs [Setosa, Virginica] </br>
+<be> Binary Classification 3: Virginica vs [Setosa, Versicolor] </br>